 Step 1.
 Suppose first that the P^ -equilibrium features no bankruptcy.
-We construct an equilibrium in which agent n invests a sufficiently small (in a sense made precise below) nominal amount B in a trading post $P > P^$.
-All the other agents are on the other side of the market at P. The other fiscal creditors (if any) redeploy in the P^ -post the proceeds from selling their entire net endowment $e - \tau$ at P. The fiscal debtors mix sales at P^ and at the rationed higher price P so as to meet their liabilities at the lowest cost.
+We construct an equilibrium in which agent n places a buy order with a sufficiently small (in a sense made precise below) nominal amount B in a trading post $P > P^$.
+All the other agents are selling at P. The other fiscal creditors (if any) redeploy in the P^ -post the proceeds from selling their entire net endowment $e - \tau$ at P. The fiscal debtors mix sales at P^ and at the rationed higher price P so as to meet their liabilities at the lowest cost.

-We first define fiscal debtors's strategies.
-For B>0 sufficiently small, define S(B) the positive solution to
+We first define these fiscal debtors' strategies.
+For B > 0 sufficiently small, define S(B) the positive solution to